airbytehq/airbyte/docs/connector-development/cdk-python/README.md

 # Connector Development Kit

-:::warning
+:::info
-The project is not accepting new connector contributions using the Python CDK; instead, we are only accepting contributions using Low-Code or Connector Builder.
+Over the next few months, the project will only accept connector contributions that are made using the [Low-Code CDK](https://docs.airbyte.com/connector-development/config-based/low-code-cdk-overview) or the [Connector Builder](https://docs.airbyte.com/connector-development/connector-builder-ui/overview).

-This decision is aimed at improving maintenance and providing a larger connector catalog with higher quality.
+Contributions made with the Python CDK will be closed, but we will inquire to understand why it wasn't done with Low-Code/Connector Builder so we can address missing features.

-The Python CDK offers all the tools and flexibility needed to build any type of connector, but for the scale of the current Airbyte catalog, this flexibility sometimes results in complexity and a lack of testing.
-For this reason, connectors built using Low-Code or Connector Builder will help us achieve our goal.
+This decision is aimed at improving maintenance and providing a larger catalog with high-quality connectors.

 You can continue to use the Python CDK to build connectors to help your company or projects.
 :::